scorpiocavalier/m6-1-mongo--introduction/exercises/EXERCISE-1.md

 .get('/ex-1/......', getCollection)
 ```

 5. Test it out!
-You can use either Insomnia or the browser to confirm that yuor endpoint is working.
+You can use either Insomnia or the browser to confirm that your endpoint is working.

 <img src='../__lecture/assets/ex-1-2-5.png' />